 '''

 [min THRU max]

 [LO THRU max]

 [min THRU HI]

 MISSING

+OTHERNM These for

+same syn

 '''

-OTHERNM These forms evaluate to the summary statistics for a category specified with the same syntax, as described in previous section (see [CTABLES Explicit Category
+ERNM These forms evaluate to the summary statistics for a category specified with the same syntax, as described in previous section (see [CTABLES Explicit Category

-List], page 185).
+List], page 184).
 The category must appear in all the CATEGORIES list in which the postcompute is used.

-SUBTOTAL The summary statistic for the subtotal category.
-This form is allowed only if the CATEGORIES lists that include this postcompute have exactly one subtotal.
+- SUBTOTAL The summary statistic for the subtotal category.
+This form is allowed only if the CATEGORIES lists that include this postcompute have exactly one subtotal. - SUBTOTAL [index]

-SUBTOTAL [index]